-TCU has a comprehensive COVID-19 Plan to mitigate COVID-19 risk, however, we acknowledge that the only sustainable way forward is through vaccination.
-Vaccination is an individual decision, however, the Board has resolved that TCU support staff are not to physically attend a community Branch without being fully vaccinated.
+TCU continues to have a comprehensive COVID-19 Plan to mitigate COVID-19 risk, however, we acknowledge that the only sustainable way forward is through continued vaccination.
+To assist in promoting that our staff remain current with their vaccinations we support them through financial incentives and leave.